wirecloud-fiware/ngsi-type-browse-widget/src/doc/userguide.md

   broker.
 Must be a string of alphanumeric characters (lowercase) and the `_` symbol.
 Maximum length is 50 characters.
 If empty, the default tenant will be used
-- **NGSI tenant/service Path**: Tenant/service path to use when connecting to the context broker.
+- **NGSI scope**: Scope/path to use when connecting to the context broker.
 Must be a string of alphanumeric characters (lowercase) and the `_` symbol separated by `/` slashes.
 Maximum length is 50 characters.
 If empty, the default service path will be used: `/`

 ## Wiring